When Braces Aren’t Enough

 An oral and maxillofacial surgeon will perform your orthodontic surgery in a hospital.

-Orthognathic surgery can take several hours, depending on each individual case.
-Once the surgery is complete, you’ll have about a two-week rest period.
+Orthognathic surgery can take several hours, depending on each unique case.
+Once the surgery is complete, you’ll have a two-week rest period.

 Since orthodontic surgery is a major treatment, we recommend scheduling some time away from work and school during the healing process.
-After your jaw has healed, your orthodontist will once again “fine-tune” your bite.
+After your jaw has healed, Dr. Ken Dillehay or Dr. JK Dillehay will “fine-tune” your bite with braces.

-After surgery, you’ll have to wear braces for 6-12 months.
-After your braces are removed, you’ll wear a retainer to help maintain your new smile.
+You’ll have to wear braces for 6-12 months, and after your braces are removed, you’ll wear a retainer to help maintain your new smile.

 Risks and Rewards

-While there are risks associated with orthognathic surgery, just like any major surgery, it has been performed for many years in practices and hospitals.
+While there are risks associated with orthognathic surgery, just like any major surgery, Wichita practices and hospitals have performed it for many, many years.

-If you’re concerned about an upcoming surgery, please contact our practice and let us know.
-We’re happy to answer any questions that you may have.
+If you’re concerned about an upcoming surgery, please contact Dillehay Orthodontics and let us know.
+We’re happy to answer any questions that you may have and help ease your mind.

-For many patients, the most important reward of surgical orthodontics is a beautiful, healthy smile that lasts a lifetime.
+For many of Dr. Ken Dillehay and Dr. JK Dillehay’s patients, the most important reward of surgical orthodontics is a beautiful, healthy smile that lasts a lifetime.

-Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling with confidence for many years to come.
+Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery around the Wichita area can help restore your confidence and leave you smiling with confidence for many years to come.